evandobler98/stock_market_capstone/README.md

 Financial markets are volatile and complex, but machine learning offers tools to detect patterns and support data-driven decisions.
 In this capstone project, we explore a complete data science pipeline from collection and preparation to modeling and evaluation.

+Now extended with **long-term time-series forecasting using Prophet**, this project can project price trends years into the future.

 ---

 ## 🔍 Features

 - Historical stock data pulled from Yahoo Finance
 - Feature engineering with moving averages, RSI, and volume spikes
 - Exploratory data visualization (pairplots, trend plots)
 - Machine learning models:
   - Linear Regression
   - Random Forest Regressor
   - XGBoost Regressor
+- **NEW:** Long-term forecasting using **Prophet** (projects stock prices to 2030)
 - Evaluation using MAE, RMSE, and R²
 - Future ideas: NLP-based indicators, LSTM forecasting, and web dashboards

 ---

 ## 🧪 Tech Stack

 - Python
-- `yfinance`
-- `pandas`, `numpy`, `matplotlib`, `seaborn`
+- `yfinance`, `pandas`, `numpy`, `matplotlib`, `seaborn`
 - `scikit-learn`, `xgboost`
+- **Prophet (Facebook’s time-series library)**
 - LaTeX (LLNCS Template)

 ---